Worcester, South Africa: Transport & communication

 In 1846 construction on the Bainskloof Pass started, Andrew Geddes Bain was the head engineer and the road was completed in 1852.
-By November 1863, only 60 kilometres of railway line (from Cape Town to Wellington) was in operation in the whole of "South Africa".
+By November 1863, only 60 kilometres of railway line (from Cape Town to Wellington) was in operation in the whole of the early South African colony.
 However, the discovery of diamonds in Kimberley, and the attainment of Responsible Government for the Cape Colony in 1872, prompted the Cape Prime Minister John Molteno to start expansion of the railway- and telegraph lines to Kimberley.

 The Cape Government Railways were immediately formed for this purpose.
 Thomas Brounger was appointed as the head railway engineer, and with the help of Thomas Bain, the line to Worcester was opened on 16 June 1876.
 On the opening of the station at Worcester, the Cape Argus reported as follows:

 "Worcester, on June 16, 1876, was the scene of elaborate ceremony and of a very large and distinguished assemblage to witness the railway opening by Sir Henry Barkly.
 After the address had been presented to the Governor and His Excellency's reply, there were short speeches by Sir Arthur Cunningham, Commander of the Forces, and Sir John Molteno, the Cape Prime Minister, and an adjournment made to the grand luncheon or banquet.
 In the evening there was a ball, at which most people enjoyed themselves, undeterred by the failure of the lighting and refreshments arrangement."

 During 1875 the farm De Doorns in the Hex River Valley was bought by the Cape Colonial Government to build a railway station.
 Around this station the hamlet of De Doorns would develop.
 By 1877, the line already reached Montagu Road on its way to Kimberley and in 1883 the name was changed to Touws River.
 Construction of an additional main railway line during 1931 would lead to the establishment of Matroosberg station.